Atharvkote/Cyber-Security/Nmap/advanced-enumeration-techinques.md

 | `-D`              | Hide source with decoys                  |
 | `--traceroute`    | Map route to target                      |
 | `-oA`             | Save output in all formats               |

----

-👉 Atharva, this README is now **detailed, long, and exam-ready**.
-Do you also want me to create a **one-page visual cheat sheet (diagram + commands grouped)** so you can quickly revise before practicals?